WFU-Alqahtani/binarytreegroupwork-24-brady-johnsen/src/README.md

 # Task 4: More questions

-1. Yes, by alphabetical order.
-Each parent of two children contain one that is less than the parent and one that is more.
+1. No because E's children are both less than it in alphabetical order.
-3. Yes, the tree is balanced as each subtree is the same height or differs by one.
+3. No, as H's subtree heights do not match.
 4. Yes, the tree is balanced.